Son of the Northeast

 Son of the Northeast (ลูกอีสาน, or Look Isan, also Child of the Northeast) is a 1982 historical drama film set in 1930s Isan, or northeastern Thailand.
-The film is directed by Vichit Kounavudhi and is based on a S.E.A.
+Directed by Vichit Kounavudhi, the film is based on a S.E.A.
 Write Award-winning book by Kampoon Boonthavee.
 Filmed in a documentary style, the story follows a tight-knit group of Isan subsistence farmers as they struggle against drought and other depredations.